Khazoda/khazoda.com/src/lib/mod_descriptions/basicstorage.md

 ### Crate Hammer

-<kbd>Right Click</kbd> any crate with a hammer and it'll be broken instantly, retaining all its
+**Right Click** any crate with a hammer and it'll be broken instantly, retaining all its contents.
-contents.
 Simply place the crate down somewhere else, and you'll see that all your items have been safely transferred with it.
 This doesn't mean you must use a hammer though.
 Simply breaking a crate with your hands or an axe